sgartkink/opencl-spmv-algorithms/README.md

 - Compressed Multi-Row Sparse Format (CMRS)

+## Download database

+Run `git lfs pull` in the root directory (git LFS is required).
+This is essential for running programs.

 ## Build

 Run `make coo`, `make csr`, `make ell`, `make sigma_c`, `make cmrs` or `make` (all) in the root directory to build a specific algorithm.